BI 3223 Worldviews, Lipscomb University

 - “From 1973 to 2013, hourly compensation of a typical worker rose just 9 percent while productivity increased 74 percent.
 This means that workers have been producing far more than they receive in their paychecks and benefit packages from their employers.” (source)

-- Since the 2017’s tax cuts, most workers have not seen any significant increase in salaries, despite all the political promises.
+- Since the 2017’s tax cuts, most workers have not seen any significant increase in salaries, despite all the political promises of conservatives.
 A Congressional Research Service report found that the 2017 Tax Cuts and Jobs Act had little measurable effect on the overall US economy in 2018.
 Wages (adjusted for inflation) grew more slowly than overall economic output (source).

 - A study of the economies of 18 developed countries from Australia to the US over 50 years (1965-2015) supports this conclusion.
 “The incomes of the rich grew much faster in countries where tax rates were lowered.
 Instead of trickling down to the middle class, tax cuts for the rich may not accomplish much more than help the rich keep more of their riches and exacerbate income inequality.” (source)